murraiscanlon/java-study-game/README.md

 * **SwingGameOver** - Establishes the final window of the game and shows win/loss status.
 * **Treasure/Treasures** - Sets up treasure attributes and populates an ArrayList of Treasures to go in Rooms.
 * **Treasure Label** - Extends JLabel to improve code reuse and readability in Treasures.
+* **UIPanel** - Extends JPanel to improve code reuse and readability in QuestionBoxDialog and Instruction classes.